mechtrix/ScientificWriting/README.md

 # Figures

 It is very likely that you will have images in your paper/report.
-Please follow the following guidelines/tips.
+In general figure

+- need to have a caption *below* the figure
+- need to have a number
+- must be cited if not your own work, check the [license](https://commons.wikimedia.org/wiki/Commons:Licensing/en)
+- must be referenced in the text; if not referenced it will be deemed unnecessary and treated as such

 ## raster images

 - at least `300dpi` in resolution
 - preferred file format: `*.png`, also possible: `*.tiff`, avoid: `*.jpg`, `*.bmp`
-- need to have a caption
-- need to have a number
 - only images that are referenced in the text (as in: needed) shall be used
 - if the images are not your own work, cite the source
 - ask for permission, check the [license](https://commons.wikimedia.org/wiki/Commons:Licensing/en)